Coder-Chitta/K-Nearest-Neighbour/README.md

 - Step-5: Assign the new data points to that category for which the number of the neighbor is maximum.
 - Step-6: Our model is ready.
 - Suppose we have a new data point and we need to put it in the required category.
 Consider the below image:

+## How to select the value of K in the K-NN Algorithm?
+Below are some points to remember while selecting the value of K in the K-NN algorithm:

+- There is no particular way to determine the best value for "K", so we need to try some values to find the best out of them.
+The most preferred value for K is 5.
+- A very low value for K such as K=1 or K=2, can be noisy and lead to the effects of outliers in the model.
+- Large values for K are good, but it may find some difficulties.

 ## Advantages of k-NN Algorithm: